yuvalmGS/gigaspaces-wiki-jekyll/release_notes/100backward-compatibility.markdown

 * The following is supported:

-- Applications built using 8.0.x or 9.0.x run without any code changes on a clean 9.7 installation.
+- Applications built using 8.0.x or 9.0.x run without any code changes on a clean 10.0 installation.
-- Mixing clients and Space servers from different XAP Major Releases:Clients running on 8.0 or 9.0 can run against 9.7 servers.
-8.0, 9.0 servers cannot be part of the same cluster with 9.7 servers.
+- Mixing clients and Space servers from different XAP Major Releases:Clients running on 8.0 or 9.0 can run against 10.0 servers.
+8.0, 9.0 servers cannot be part of the same cluster with 10.0 servers.

+{%endcomment%}